-Informal Warning- a written notice indicating a violation of the Student Code of Conduct has occurred, but will not be reported as part of the student’s conduct record.
+Informal Warning- a status indicating the lowest level violation of the Student Code of Conduct has occurred, but will not be reported as part of the student’s conduct record.
 If found in violation of the Student Code of Conduct again, a student can expect an elevated conduct status.

-Formal Warning- a written notice indicating a minor violation of the Student Code of Conduct has occurred, but will not be reported as part of the student’s conduct record.
-Future violations can result in more serious accountability measures.
+Formal Warning- a status indicating a minor violation of the Student Code of Conduct has occurred, but will not be reported as part of the student’s conduct record.
+Future violations can result in an elevated conduct status.

-Conduct Probation- a written notice indicating a more serious violation or two or more incidents have occurred and resulted in violations of the Student Code of Conduct has occurred; the student is informed that further violations may result in suspension.
+Conduct Probation- a status indicating a serious violation or two or more incidents have occurred and resulted in violations of the Student Code of Conduct; the student or student organization is informed that further violations may result in suspension.
 This status may prevent a student from participating in other student leadership opportunities that require a student to be in good standing with the University.
 Conduct probation may delay, but not deny participation in other student leadership opportunities.

-Deferred Suspension- a written notice indicating a severe violation or multiple incidents have occurred and resulted in violations of the Student Code of Conduct has occurred; the student or student organization has committed a suspendable offense, however, the Conduct Educator or UCC does not feel the student should be separated from the University.
-The student is informed that further violations will result in suspension.
+Deferred Suspension- a status indicating a severe violation or multiple incidents have occurred and resulted in violations of the Student Code of Conduct; the student or student organization has committed a suspendable offense, however, the Conduct Educator or University Conduct Council does not feel the student or student organization should be separated from the University.
+The student or student organization is informed that further violations can result in suspension.
 The student can convene classes as normal due to the suspension being deferred and not active.
 This status may prevent a student from participating in other student leadership opportunities that require a student to be in good standing with the University.
 Deferred suspension may delay, but not deny participation in other student leadership opportunities.